lunartechfreek/pawfect-pups/README.md

 * I found inspiration for my website and also the format and content needed in my README file from [Julia Wagners Furry Friends Project](https://github.com/Julia-Wagner/furry-friends)
 * I found inspiration for my navigation bar and also for the structure and content needed for my README file from [Irishbecky91 Survival Guild Project](https://github.com/Irishbecky91/survival-guild/)

+## Acknowledgements

+* I would like to thank my family and friends for their support and help testing my website.

+* I would like to thank my mentor Seun for her help and guidance throughout this project.

+* I would like to thank my fellow classmates on Slack for their help.